Kinto/kinto/docs/api/resource.rst

 - ``data``: the record with exhaustive schema fields.

-For convenience and consistency, a header ``Last-Modified`` will also repeat the value of the ``last_modified`` field.
+For convenience and consistency, a header ``ETag`` will also repeat the value of the ``last_modified`` field.

-If the request header ``If-Modified-Since`` is provided, and if the record has not changed meanwhile, a ``304 Not Modified`` is returned.
+If the request header ``If-None-Match`` is provided, and if the record has not changed meanwhile, a ``304 Not Modified`` is returned.

 **Request**: